2025-Fall-UAF-CS493/yupik-command-line-programs/README.md

 Command-line programs for CS F493: Language Reclamation & Technology on St. Lawrence Island; Fall 2025 class at the University of Alaska Fairbanks.
 By Ian Rodriguez.<br>
+All programs are written in Bash and need to be run in a Shell like Windows Powershell.

 *Parameters with an asterisk are optional.